ChineloOgbonnah/Power-BI-Project/README.md

 ## CONCLUSION AND RECOMMENDATIONS

 As a result of the rapid fluctuations in the sales trend throughout each month, It is quite difficult to estimate which period/season the stores make more sales.
-We can however, pay closer attention to the products that have a higher turnover and yield more profit and profit margin.
+We can however, pay closer attention to the Products and Stores that have a higher product turnover and make more profit and profit margin.